-Supreme Court Home Page – The Supreme Court consists of the Chief Justice of the United States and such number of Associate Justices as may be fixed by Congress.
+Supreme Court Home Page – The Supreme Court consists of the Chief Justice of the United States and the number of Associate Justices as may be fixed by Congress.
 The number of Associate Justices is currently fixed at eight.
-Power to nominate the Justices is vested in the President of the United States and appointments are made with the advice and consent of the Senate.
+The power to nominate the Justices is vested in the President of the United States and appointments are made with the advice and consent of the Senate.

 Article III, §1, of the Constitution, further provides that ” the Judges, both of the supreme and inferior levels, shall hold their Offices during good Behavior, and shall, at stated Times, receive for their Services, a Compensation, which shall not be diminished during their Continuance in Office.”

 United States Courts – Provides information from and about the Judicial Branch of the U.S. Government.
 Includes federal rules and policies, information on accessing public records, statistics, legal forms and fees, and educational resources.

 Online Public Records Search Providers